-How we know the vaccine is safe and effective for younger children
+How we know the vaccines are safe and effective for younger children

-- Effectiveness: The vaccine was found to be 90.7% effective in preventing COVID-19 in children age 5 to 11.
-Immune responses of children age 5 to 11 were comparable to those of teens and young adults.
+- For children ages 5 – 11: The Pfizer vaccine was found to be 90.7% effective in preventing COVID-19 in children age 5 to 11.
+Children age 5 to 11 had comparable rates of protection to those of teens and young adult

 Vermont pediatricians have hosted online conversations about COVID-19 vaccines for children!
 View a recording here.

 Learn about vaccines for 5-11 years olds in this video from Dr. Andrea Green: American Sign Language | العربية / Arabic | မြန်မာစာ / Burmese | Français / French | Kirundi | नेपाली / Nepali | Soomaali / Somali | Español / Spanish | Swahili | Tiếng Việt / Vietnamese

 What Families with Children Should Know About COVID-19 Vaccines

 In العربية / Arabic | မြန်မာစာ / Burmese | 中文 / Chinese, Simplified | Chinese, Traditional | دری / Dari | Français / French | Kirundi | नेपाली / Nepali | پښتو / Pashto | Soomaali / Somali | Español / Spanish | Swahili | Tiếng Việt / Vietnamese | Ukrainian

 - Talk to them about what to expect when they get the vaccine, and what might happen in the days after.
 They might feel a little sick for a day or two after getting their vaccine, but it won’t last long.